Upward-Spiral-Science/claritycontrol/Draft/questions.md

 * Can clustering reveal trends about our data?
 * What conditions do we need to control to make an inference?
 * Is there any specific range to determine a certain brain structure?
+* What kind of computational models should we use?

 **Predictive** <br />

 * What kind of regression do we need to run?
 * Given a condition, can we predict the reaction within brain structures?
 Or reverse?
+* How do we mathematically represent our results?
+*

 **Causal** <br />

 * What do we need to prove in order to make a causal claim?
-* How does emotions or environment influence the reaction within a certain structure of the brain?
+* How does state or environment influence the reaction within a certain structure of the brain?
+* With only ten brains how do we validate associational assumptions?
+* Does P(Y = y|set(X = x)) reveal causal directionality?

 **Mechanistic** <br />

-* How does a difference in gene could make a difference of reaction within brain structures, given the identical external conditions?
+* How does a difference in gene make a difference of reaction within brain structures, given the identical external conditions?
+*